Interacting conformal scalar in a wedge: CFT data at order

 The sum runs over all boundary primaries.
 The boundary-wedge correlator is fixed by conformal symmetry (in the same way as a bulk-boundary correlator in a BCFT)

 $B^d_{\hD}$ is a differential operator generating towers of descendants for each boundary primary

 If we perform the summation over $m$ we find the conformal blocks \cite{Antunes:2021qpy}.
-However, for the purpose of finding the boundary anomalous dimensions from \eqref{Dyn fcn} it is enough to study the lowest order in $\rh$ of \eqref{Bulk-wedge corr}
+However, for the purpose of finding the boundary anomalous dimensions from \eqref{Dyn fcn} it is enough to study eq. \eqref{Bulk-wedge corr} at the lowest order in $\rh$

 where $\hO_f \in \{\hp, \pa_\perp\hp\}$ is the boundary operator from the free theory.
 By comparing this with \eqref{bulkedge2ptfn} we find

 In the $\ep$-expansion \eqref{eps exp} with\footnote{The boundary anomalous dimensions correspond to normal derivatives.
 This choice of scaling dimensions is motivated by the generalized free theory solutions \cite{Liendo:2012hy}.}